mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 This folder contains the genome assemblies of 7 S. cerevisiae and 5 S. paradoxus strains modified to contain synthetic telomeres of known length.
 The original genome assemblies were part of another study (https://yjx1217.github.io/Yeast_PacBio_2016/welcome/).
 The list of synthetic telomeres which have been used for replacement is contained in the file "Synthetic_telomeric_repeats.fa".

 ## Telomere length estimation pipeline
-This folder contains all files and scripts needed to estimate telomere length from whole genome sequencing data (WGS).
+This folder contains all files and scripts needed to estimate telomere length from whole genome sequencing data.

 Files and scripts needed to run the pipeline are contained in the subfolders "Base files" and "Source code", respectively.
 "Base files" contains:
 - the text file used for pattern matching of telomeric motifs (motif.txt);